 }

-Plugin Manifest (autometa.xml)
+Plugin manifest (autometa.xml)

 This defines the plugin metadata and installation parameters.
+Note the version="5.0" attribute in the extension element, which signals compatibility with the Joomla 5.x series.

 autometa.xml